ideapark/career/refs/kubernetes/service-mesh/istio.md

 The policy enforcement component of Istio can be extended and customized to integrate with existing solutions for ACLs, logging, monitoring, quotas, auditing, and more.

+## Architecture

+- data plane

+Composed of a set of intelligent proxies (Envoy) deployed as sidecars.
+These proxies mediate and control all network communication between microservices along with Mixer, a general-purpose policy and telemetry hub.

+- control plane

+Manages and configures the proxies to route traffic.
+Additionally, the control plane configures Mixers to enforce policies and collect telemetry.